-Academic policies are designed to provide the highest quality education and service to students.
+Academic policies are designed to provide the highest-quality education and service to students.
 Our policies are based on both the American and Austrian education systems.
-General baseline policies may be found in the WVPU Student Handbook, the WU Student Handbook and the undergraduate and graduate catalogs.
-Supplemental Austrian policies† may be found in the Webster Vienna Private University (WVPU) Constitution, the Study and Examination Guidelines of Webster Vienna Private University, and Thesis Guidelines for Students at WVPU.
+General baseline policies may be found in the WVPU Student Handbook, the Student Handbook and the undergraduate and graduate catalogs.
+Supplemental Austrian policies† may be found in the Webster Vienna Private University (WVPU) Constitution (PDF), the Study and Examination Guidelines (PDF) of Webster Vienna Private University, and Thesis Guidelines for Students at WVPU (PDF).

 * Please note that this page contains the most up-to-date policies applicable to WVPU